On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Stress field and faulting

 Despite the simplicity of the theory, observations are in accordance with the model for strike slip faults with low cumulative displacement \citep{anderson1951dynamics,kelly1998linkage}.
-Earthquakes have also been registered on subvertical fault striking approximately 30$\degree$ to the regional $\sigma_1$ with a subvertical $\sigma_2$: the 2000 Western Tottori earthquake in Japan \citep{sibson2012andersonian,fukuyama2003detailed,yukutake2007estimation} or the 2010 Darfield earthquake Mw 7.1 in New Zealand \citep{sibson2012andersonian}.
+Earthquakes have also been registered on subvertical fault striking approximately 30$\degree$ to the regional $\sigma_1$ with a subvertical $\sigma_2$: the 2000 Western Tottori earthquake in Japan \citep{sibson2012andersonian,fukuyama2003detailed,yukutake2007estimation} or the 2010 \add[review]{Mw 7.1} Darfield earthquake \remove[review]{Mw 7.1} in New Zealand \citep{sibson2012andersonian}.
 Moreover, borehole measurements and induced seismicity \citep{townend2000faulting}, paleostresses inversion \citep{lisle2006favoured} and earthquake focal mechanisms \citep{celerier2008seeking} suggest that Andersonian state of stress prevails over large areas within the shallow crust.
 Of course exceptions to the theory exist too.
 Well-known examples, such as the San Andreas fault \citep{Zoback1987}, or the low-angle normal faults in Elba, Central Italy \citep{Collettini2001} or in the Cyclades Greece \citep{Lecomte2010} are mis-oriented if we consider a coefficient of friction of 0.6 \citep{byerlee1978friction}.
 But a lower friction on the fault plane (clay minerals) or a high pore pressure may well explain the discrepancy.
-If the fault essentially slips during earthquakes, weakening mechanisms such as the ones listed by \citet{Tullis2015} may well kick in (mineral breakdown, flash melting, thermal pressurization, etc...), leading to a very low effective coefficient of friction.
-Hence, including these exceptions, it suggests that the Anderson theory provides a useful framework for general considerations about fault generation and reactivation.
+If the fault essentially slips during earthquakes, weakening mechanisms such as the ones listed by \citet{Tullis2015} may well kick in (mineral breakdown, flash melting, thermal pressurization, etc...), leading to a very low effective coefficient of friction. \add[review]{Finally, polymodal faulting, with three or more sets of faults forming and slipping simultaneously are not compatible with the Anderson's assumption that faults form parallel to the intermediate principal stress, $\sigma_2$ } \citep{Healy2015}.
+Hence, \change[review]{including}{excluding} these exceptions, it suggests that the Anderson\add[review]{'s} theory provides a useful framework for general considerations about fault generation and reactivation.
 And considering the lack of systematic, time-dependent in-situ stress measurements, probably the only one.